-Like other marine mammals, whales often mistakes marine debris for a potential food source.
-In some species, similar to that of the albatross, the whales mouth is so large it unknowingly picks up plastic debris (a technique observed in baleen whales).
+Like other marine mammals, whales often mistake marine debris for a potential food source.
+In some species, similar to that of the albatross, the whale’s mouth is so large it unknowingly picks up plastic debris (a technique observed in baleen whales).
 Necropsies performed after numerous whale strandings saw an increase in the amount of plastic debris found.

 A study also found that hundreds of species of cetaceans have been negatively impacted by plastic pollution in the past two decades.
 The obstructions often puncturing and tearing the stomach lining, leading to starvation and death.
 According to Marine Pollution Bulletin, cetaceans are ingesting plastic debris at a rate as high as 31 percent, and in turn, 22 percent of those cetaceans were at an increased risk of death.

 It’s clear that plastic pollution impacts virtually every living organism in, or thriving off of, the oceans of our world.
 This is simply not acceptable.
 The balance of our ecosystem is essential to our quality of life and will ultimately depend on when the world decides to stop turning a blind eye to the issue and make the necessary lifestyle changes.